AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 $$

-Let us take the panda's point of view for this observation he has in his field of view all the elements of the scene.
+Let's take the panda's point of view,  for this observation he has in his field of view all the elements of the scene.
 Therefore we can compute the attention score two by two between all the objects in the scene (Illustrated in *figure 5*).

 {{< figure library="true" src="/img/masking-rl/grid_4_elem_all.svg" lightbox="true" >}}
 *Figure 3 : Self-attention computation graph when the panda :panda: sees all other objects*

-Here, we will implement a tensor in a few lines representing the observation we have presented above.
+Here, we will implement a tensor representing the observation we have presented above.

-**Note**: Whatever the order of the objects, the self-attention operation is invariant to the permutation.
+**Note**: Whatever the order of the objects, the self-attention operation is invariant to permutation.
 ```python
 # Observation
 # Element set => Panda, Watermelon, Scorpion, Dragon